Psychology and Self Improvement

 Like economic resources (raw materials, capital, labor, time) our mental resources must be allocated depending on our needs.
 Consciousness (or awareness) is that currency of exchange that makes it all possible.
 It is the center of our control.

-If you are pitching a baseball game, but you are worried about the fans booing you or your girlfriend cheating on you or a pigeon flying by and shitting on your head – you are diverting focus – and, therefore, not concentrating all your resources efficiently in the moment (what if the pitcher was in a better state of flow?).
+If you are pitching a baseball game, but you are worried about the fans booing you or your girlfriend cheating on you or a pigeon flying by and taking a dump on your head – you are diverting focus – and, therefore, not concentrating all of your resources efficiently in the moment (the psychological state of flow is often accompanied by a loss of self-consciousness and the filtering of irrelevant stimuli).

 It has been shown that our working memory can only hold so many isolated bits of information in a single moment (see George Miller’s “The Magic Number 7, Plus or Minus Two: Limits on Our Capacity for Processing Information“), so it can be concluded that, to some extent, there is a decision to be made on what to pay attention to and what to ignore.